Awards provided by GSA:

-This award was established by the GSA to assist with travel costs for full-time graduate students who are presenting at an internationally recognized conference within Canada or elsewhere.
+This award was established by the GSA to assist with travel costs for full-time graduate students who are presenting at or attending an internationally recognized conference within Canada or elsewhere.
 It can cover the costs for up to $500 CDN; six (6) awards are given out in Fall and Spring semesters, and twelve (12) during Summer semester.
 The student must have been admitted to their graduate program of study at the U of L prior to the conference.
 Students may only receive this award once per degree level.
 Priority will be given to students who have not received the Profiling and/or Dissemination Awards from School of Graduate Studies.
 Applications can be submitted to the GSA office in Markin Hall, room 2041.
 Deadlines: November 15th, April 15th, August 15th.

 Student Service Award